linzhangUCA/3421tpl-follow_trail/README.md

-# Distance Control
+# Trail Following
-Use the encoders to sense the distance that your robot has traveled.
-Code your robot's behaviors accordingly.
-Use the taped markers on the ground to verify sensed distance and robot control.
+Implement a more precised motion control to follow the taped trapezoid on the ground.
+Use the encoders to sense and adjust your robot's pose (position and orientation).

 ## Instructions:
-1. (80%) Complete `distance_control.py` perform the following sequential movements.
+1. (80%) Complete `trail_follower.py` perform the following sequential movements.

    Initially, place the robot on the **`0.5`** meters mark.
 By starting your program, the robot should be automatically perform the following sequence.
    1. Drive forward.